 Even though you may use the application service, you will probably need to submit additional information to individual medical schools such as official transcripts and letters of recommendation.
 They will ask you for this information after they review your application, which will occur between September and November.
 Many schools request these "secondary applications" from most, if not all applicants that meet admissions criteria, along with the application fee.
 Despite the fee, do not pass up an opportunity to submit a secondary application.

 Among the most important pieces of information are your letters of recommendation.
 There are two types.
-Dordt College has a Pre-medical Advisory Committee who will collectively work up an evaluation form during the summer following your junior year.
+Dordt University has a Pre-medical Advisory Committee who will collectively work up an evaluation form during the summer following your junior year.
 One of these persons will be designated as your primary contact for the committee and will forward the evaluation form to each school to which you apply.
 That contact person will write personal letters of reference for you.
 In addition, you may need to submit personal letters of recommendation from up to three people.
 Letters from faculty who are familiar with you are usually given greater consideration than letters from other persons.
 It is proper etiquette to personally ask for the favor of a letter of reference.

 Most schools will require you to come for a personal interview prior to acceptance.
 This interview gives the school a personal look at applicants, but it also gives you an opportunity to see the school and get a feel for how well it fits you.
 It is in your best interest to be as flexible as possible in scheduling this interview.
 Never decline an interview invitation.
 Don't worry too much about skipping a class or two at Dordt, because your professors should be understanding.
 Do keep in mind that you have to reschedule tests, etc., so prior communication with professors is very important.